-New York Attorney for Family and Medical Leave Act (FMLA) Claims
+New York Attorney for the Family & Medical Leave Act (FMLA) Claims

-The Family and Medical Leave Act of 1993 (FMLA) was designed to protect employees when they need to take a leave of absence from work for specific family and medical issues.
-The law requires employers to provide their employees with access to FMLA protections for reasonable unpaid absences.
+The Family and Medical Leave Act of 1993 (FMLA) protects employees who need time away from work for qualifying family and medical reasons.
+The law requires covered employers to provide eligible employees with up to 12 weeks of unpaid, job-protected leave per 12-month period.

-- A serious medical condition that disables the employee from performing their job
+- A serious medical condition that prevents the employee from performing their job

-Even when these basic thresholds are met, disagreements often arise about whether a medical condition is “serious,” whether enough notice was provided, or whether the employer has correctly designated the leave as FMLA.
-Employers may also request medical certifications or recertifications, and mishandling these forms can put an employee’s job at risk.
-Because New York employees may also have rights under state and city leave laws, it can be important to evaluate how all of these protections work together in a particular situation.
+Even when those thresholds are met, disputes arise over whether a condition qualifies as “serious,” whether adequate notice was given, or whether the employer correctly designated the absence as FMLA leave.
+Employers may request medical certifications or recertifications, and errors in handling those forms can put an employee’s job at risk.
+New York employees may also have rights under state and city leave laws, making it important to evaluate how all of these protections work together.

 Need guidance from a New York employment lawyer?
-Get in touch with our New York Family Medical Leave Act attorneys today for your free consultation!
-Call (646) 490-0221 today.
+Get in touch with our New York Family Medical Leave Act attorneys today for your free consultation.
+Call (646) 490-0221.

 Protected Employee Rights While on FMLA

-In practice, these protections can be violated in subtle ways, such as reducing key job duties, cutting hours, changing schedules to make the position less desirable, or pressuring the employee not to take the full amount of leave.
-Some New York employers may also retaliate by denying promotions, writing unfounded negative evaluations, or creating a hostile environment after an employee returns from protected leave.
-If you experience these kinds of changes after taking time off for your own health or a family member’s care, it may be worth speaking with a fmla lawyer New York employees can turn to for guidance about whether your rights have been violated.
+An employer can’t interfere with, restrain, or deny an employee’s FMLA rights, and can’t discharge or discriminate against an employee for exercising them.
+In practice, violations often take subtle forms: reducing key job duties, cutting hours, shifting schedules to less desirable slots, or pressuring an employee not to take the full leave.
+Some New York employers retaliate by denying promotions, issuing unfounded negative evaluations, or creating a hostile environment after a protected absence.
+If you’ve experienced these kinds of changes after taking time off for your own health or a family member’s care, it’s worth speaking with an FMLA lawyer in New York that employees can turn to for guidance on whether your rights have been violated.

-Employers in New York are required to post notices about FMLA and explain how employees can request leave, but the internal procedures can vary from one workplace to another.
-Some companies require employees to contact human resources directly, while others have online portals or written forms that must be completed within certain timeframes.
-If you work in or around Manhattan, Queens, Brooklyn, the Bronx, or Staten Island and are unsure how to navigate both your employer’s policies and federal protections, speaking with legal counsel can help you avoid mistakes that could put your job or benefits at risk.
+New York employers must post notices about FMLA and explain how to request leave, but internal procedures vary.
+Some companies require direct contact with HR; others use online portals or written forms with specific deadlines.
+If you work in or around Manhattan, Queens, Brooklyn, the Bronx, or Staten Island and aren’t sure how to navigate your employer’s policies alongside federal protections, getting legal advice early can help you avoid mistakes that put your job or benefits at risk.

 Common FMLA Violations in New York Workplaces

-Many employees are unsure whether what they experienced actually counts as an FMLA violation, especially when an employer insists it is simply following company policy.
-In New York City and across the state, we frequently see patterns of conduct that undermine or discourage the use of protected leave.
-Understanding how these problems show up in real workplaces can help you decide whether to raise concerns internally, document what is happening, or speak with an attorney about your options.
+Many employees aren’t sure whether what they experienced actually constitutes an FMLA violation, especially when an employer insists it’s simply following company policy.
+We frequently see patterns of conduct in New York City workplaces that undermine or discourage protected leave.
+Knowing how these problems appear in practice can help you decide whether to document what’s happening, raise concerns internally, or speak with an attorney.

-One common issue is interference with the right to take leave, such as refusing to accept a proper medical certification, delaying approval without a valid reason, or insisting that an employee work from home when they should be fully off duty.
-Another frequent problem is retaliation after an employee returns, including changing shifts to less favorable hours, assigning less meaningful work, or excluding the employee from meetings and opportunities they previously had.
-In some cases, employers in New York have also miscounted absences, using time that should have been protected under FMLA as a basis for discipline or termination.
+Interference violations include refusing to accept a proper medical certification, delaying approval without a valid reason, or requiring an employee to work remotely during approved leave when they should be fully off duty.
+Retaliation violations include shifting to less favorable hours, assigning less meaningful work, excluding employees from meetings and opportunities they previously had, and miscounting FMLA-protected absences as grounds for discipline or termination.

-- Negative comments about your need for leave or the impact on your team
+- Negative comments about your need for leave or its impact on the team

 - Sudden changes to your job duties, schedule, or location after returning